 This may seem like a long checklist for your SEO content strategy, but once you refine each of these components, your website will see a return on investment.
 These appeal to website visitors in a variety of ways.
 For example, the sleeker your website, the more people will trust you as a source of information, products and/or services.
 This is more likely to encourage lead generation and repeat customers.

 Builds Brand Credibility

 If Google has ranked you on the first result page, it is like the ultimate seal of approval.

 Usually, searchers will believe and trust Google’s recommendations.
 A massive 75% of searchers never click past the first page of results, as Google works hard to ensure they are answering questions as quickly and accurately as possible to surpass other competitive search engines.

 Therefore, the harder you work to achieve that first page Google status – visitors will instantly think highly of not just your website, but also your business.
 In turn, this brings a multitude of benefits, such as higher click-through rates and more tangible sales.

-The better your SEO game, the better your chances are of being seen.
+The better your SEO content strategy, the better your chances are of being seen.